Existing App Setup

 Or run it yourselfbash

-# Make sure you're on develop branch
+# Make sure you're on main branch

-git checkout develop
+git checkout main

 # Pull latest changes

-git pull origin develop
+git pull origin main

 # Install any new dependencies